 Below - A pre-painted Hetzer takes up an ambush position.

 10mm figures from Pendraken.
 Each base represents an individual vehicle, gun or an infantry section.
-The infantry base has the section LMG as an inherent part of it's firepower and so the actual LMG team do not necessarily need to be shown on the base.
-Infantry bases are 40mm x 20mm, with support weapons on 20mm x 20mm bases.
-Artillery observers are on a small triangular base, simply to keep them compact and distictive (they are always classed as being in cover in my rules).
+The infantry base has the section LMG as an inherent part of it's firepower and so the actual LMG team do not necessarily need to be shown on the base, but in some cases have been added for effect.

 The vehicles are based on 25mm wide for larger vehicles and 20mm wide for anything that can get away with that, so that the vehicle foot print stays relatively small.